 Viltrox external monitor, both for low angle shots and offers tethered view of shots taken

-Filters - ND and Polariser
+Filters - ND kit for landscapes and Polariser